Multi-Collinear Splitting Kernels for Track Function Evolution: Reduction to DGLAP and Multi-hadron Fragmentation

 \subsection{Single Identified Hadrons and DGLAP}

 We begin by considering the simplest case of the reducing the evolution of the track function to that of the fragmentation function for a single identified hadron.
-The evolution equation for track functions is a linear evolution equation, which is the celebrated DGLAP evolution equation \cite{Gribov:1972ri,Dokshitzer:1977sg,Altarelli:1977zs}.
+The evolution equation for the single-hadron fragmentation is a linear evolution equation, which is the celebrated DGLAP evolution equation \cite{Gribov:1972ri,Dokshitzer:1977sg,Altarelli:1977zs}.

 For simplicity, we assume that a parton splits into at most three partons (which holds up to NLO), but the discussion below can straightforwardly extend to splitting processes with more than three final-state partons.
 In \Fig{fig:reduction2singleH}, the left-hand side depicts the track function evolution equation of $T_i$, which corresponds to the process of $i$ to $i$, a branching vertex of $i\to i_1i_2$ and a vertex of $i\to i_1i_2i_3$ followed by charged hadron production which is described by the corresponding track functions.
 For each splitting process, the total momentum of the charged hadrons observed is the sum of the momentum fractions of the tracks produced by every branch.
 On the other hand, for single-hadron fragmentation function evolution, the single identified hadron that is observed can come from each branch of each splitting process.
 So, the evolution for the single-hadron case corresponds to the sum of all the different ways of single hadron production, as is shown on the right of \Fig{fig:reduction2singleH}.